Radicalism in the United States: Overview

-Upon the founding of the United States, many ideas later associated with Radicalism were staples of American political life, it was not to the same degree.
+Upon the founding of the United States, many ideas later associated with Radicalism were staples of American political life, though not to the same degree.
 For example, while separation of church and state was enshrined in the first amendment, many states continued not allowing "blasphemers" to run for office and paid churches out of the public treasury.
 This is primarily due to the fact that before the passage of the 14th Amendment after the civil war, the Bill of Rights was widely considered to only restrict the actions of the Federal Government rather than being rights that applied equally to every citizen in all cases.
 Additionally, many states had wealth and property requirements for voting.
 Most property requirements were done away with by the 1820s, with North Carolina being the last state to do so in 1856.
 Most importantly, slavery was an important facet of the American economy, something unacceptable to most Radicals.

 A founding father widely considered to be Radical is Thomas Paine, the writer of the pamphlets Common Sense and The American Crisis who would later go on to play an important role in the French Revolution.

 One of the first major factions that might be characterized as radical are the Jeffersonian Republicans, and by extension the various Democratic-Republican Societies and the Democratic-Republican Party that rallied behind Thomas Jefferson.
 The party believed in expansionism, social mobility, frequently defended the French Revolution until Napoleon took power, and, though open to some redistributive measures, saw a strong centralized government as a threat to freedom.

 The Radical faction of the Democratic-Republican party eventually became the Democrats, a populist political movement that advocated for the political equality of white men.
 A faction of the Democrats that could be characterized as Radical is the Locofocos, originally known as the Equal Rights Party.
 They were vigorous advocates for laissez-faire economics and trade unionism, and were opposed to state banks and monopolies.

 While Slavery was becoming a more divisive issue among Americans, the term "Radical" eventually became synonymous with Northerners opposed to Slave Power.
 Many abolitionist Democrats, called "Barnburners" in New York, began leaving the party in favor of others, such as the Free Soil Party, during this period.
 These abolitionist Democrats, Conscience Whigs and European Revolutionaries, fleeing after the largely unsuccessful Revolutions of 1848, eventually formed the backbone of the Radical faction of the Republican party.